JujuAdams/Vinyl/docs/5.0/Terminology.md

 Basic patterns are effectively a copy of asset definitions but with the option to change properties independently of the source asset.
 This is useful for repurposing a single sound asset for multiple purposes, such as a coin pick-up sound effect pitch shifted to different values depending on whether a low value or high value coin has been collected.

+You can read in-depth information about configuring basic patterns [here](Basic-Patterns).

 ### Shuffle

 Plays a random sound asset from an array.
 Shuffle patterns also try to ensure that the same sound is not played twice in a row (in fact, shuffle patterns try to space out sounds as much as possible).

+You can read in-depth information about working with Shuffle patterns [here](Shuffle-Patterns) (both in the configuration file and at runtime).

 ### Queue